Zeroknights16/Application-Bot/docs/features.md

 ### IMPORTANT [!]

 As I mentioned before this is a free version of my premium Application Bot.
-Don't expect it to be to good since it's for free!
+Don't expect it to be as good since as the premium one!
-Most of the message-designs have been reworked at the premium version.
+Info: Most of the message-designs have been reworked at the premium version.